petezh/E-Debate/article.md

 **Trend #5: More lone wolves and smaller teams are competing.**

-Finally, I took a look at the teams which sign up for tournaments.
+Finally, I took a look at the teams that signed up for tournaments.
 In 2019, 19.9% of entries signed up as the only competitor from their school.
 This year, that proportion has risen to 25.3%.
 In fact, the size of squads seems to be generally declining.
 The average team size in 2019 was 2.96, while the average team  in 2020 had 2.79 members.

 ![](images/teamfreq.png)